goharbor/harbor/docs/installation_guide.md

 #### Building and starting Harbor
-Once **harbord.cfg** is configured, build and start Harbor as follows.
+Once **harbord.cfg** and storage backend (optional) are configured, build and start Harbor as follows.
 Note that the docker-compose process can take a while.

 ```sh
     $ cd Deploy